Olaplex vs K18: Which Bond-Support Treatment Is Worth It?

 - Premium price for a conditioner

 Use No. 5 as your rinse-out conditioner in the same wash as No. 3 and No. 4 to complete the Olaplex system.
-The conditioner maintains bond integrity while adding the detangling and softening that damaged hair needs after a treatment.
+The conditioner adds detangling and softness while keeping the routine consistent.

 Check Price on Amazon →FAQ: Olaplex vs K18